3 Surprising Benefits of Veganism to Your Mental Health

 Being vegan has benefits not just for physical health, but for our mental health as well.
 While not the first thing most people think about when going vegan, there are multiple pieces of research showing that there’s a lot of mental health benefits to those who have decided to ditch the red meat and other animal products in their diet.
 Today, we’re going to talk about three of these benefits: lower suicide rates, better sleep, and higher mental strength.

 Lower Suicide Rates

 Research has shown that being a vegan shows fewer symptoms of negative mental health issues such as depression, anxiety, and stress compared to non-vegans.
 This is because of the dietary composition of vegans, since eating more green leafy vegetables means more antioxidants.
 Having more antioxidants present in the body fights off depression.
 Aside from that, those who consume more fruit, vegetables, soy products, and nuts are shown to have lower suicide rates than those who eat less of those things.
-And we all know that fruits, veggies, and soy are staples of any vegan pantry.
+And we all know that fruits, veggies, vegan chocolate, and soy are staples of any vegan pantry.